chriscreativecode/soundhub/README.md

 # Sound Manager TypeScript

-A robust TypeScript-based sound management system for web applications that provides an easy-to-use interface for handling audio playback.
+A minimalist yet powerful sound management solution that puts you in control of audio playback.
+Perfect for web apps, games, and interactive experiences.

 ## Features
+- Ultra-lightweight (11KB) with zero dependencies
+- Simple API for audio loading and playback control
 - Audio context management with automatic initialization
 - Sound preloading and caching
 - Individual sound control (play, pause, resume, stop)